pun777chy/Inverse-Kinematics-Unity3d/README.md

 It also Mobile touch controls for Mobile build

 It has 3 scenes.
-1) Main Menu 2) Enemy Rushing 3) enemy Helicopter Attack.
+1) Main Menu 2) Infinite Enemies 3) Heli Attack.

 Here are some mjor scripts used in the project